AdobeDocs/cc-everywhere/src/pages/guides/review/index.md

 ## Test cases

-* Public profile content (name) adheres to Adobe brand guidelines.
+- Public profile content (name) adheres to Adobe brand guidelines.
-* The public profile logo must not include Adobe icons or dummy icons.
+- The public profile logo must not include Adobe icons or dummy icons.
-* The app description is not ill-formatted, garbled, or improperly exposing character encoding.
+- The app description is not ill-formatted, garbled, or improperly exposing character encoding.
-* The app description is clear in conveying the integration's functionality.
+- The app description is clear in conveying the integration's functionality.
-* The integration is able to perform all advertised features.
+- The integration is able to perform all advertised features.
-* Any website links that are provided successfully open and are safe (check with <https://urlvoid.com>).
+- Any website links that are provided successfully open and are safe (check with <https://urlvoid.com>).
-* Proper contact details or a contact form is provided on the GitHub/website link.
+- Proper contact details or a contact form is provided on the GitHub/website link.
-* The privacy policy and terms of use URLs (if any) link to the right content.
+- The privacy policy and terms of use URLs (if any) link to the right content.
-* Only developers should create projects in the Adobe Developer Console.
+- Only developers should create projects in the Adobe Developer Console.
 Users should not be asked to create projects in the Console just to use an integration.
-* The project is only asking for access to Adobe APIs/services needed by the integration.
+- The project is only asking for access to Adobe APIs/services needed by the integration.
-* All details are shown on the iFrame correctly; no truncation or overlapping of a button.
+- All details are shown on the iFrame correctly; no truncation or overlapping of a button.
-* The editor launches accurately when customized input parameters are defined.
+- The editor launches accurately when customized input parameters are defined.
-* The editor launches with the right project when passed a valid (existing) Adobe Express project's ID.
+- The editor launches with the right project when passed a valid (existing) Adobe Express project's ID.
-* `edit()` is not invoked until after a `create()` or `createWithAsset()` API call is made, and a corresponding project ID is saved.
+- `edit()` is not invoked until after a `create()` or `createWithAsset()` API call is made, and a corresponding project ID is saved.
-* If the integration lets users start with an existing asset, the iFrame should load with the user-selected image.
+- If the integration lets users start with an existing asset, the iFrame should load with the user-selected image.
-* The export buttons appear as the developer declared (in the "Notes for reviewers" section) during submission.
+- The export buttons appear as the developer declared (in the "Notes for reviewers" section) during submission.
 Custom buttons should behave as defined.

 ## Common rejection reasons

--  Your app or integration is not accessible via free user sign-up and test credentials are not provided to our review team for testing purposes.
+-  Your app or integration is **not accessible via free user sign-up** and **test credentials are not provided** to our review team for testing purposes.
-- Your app description is not complete in the __Notes to reviewer__ section, and our review team cannot test all the entrypoints.
+- Your app **description is not complete** in the **Notes to reviewer** section, and our review team **cannot test all the entrypoints**.
 Make sure you are clear about what your app integrates (full editor, modules, and/or quick actions) and where/how to invoke them.
-- Your app name should correspond with the name of your project in Adobe Developer Console.
+- Your **app name should correspond with the name of your projec**t in Adobe Developer Console.
 This `appName` should also be consistent throughout your application.
 We use this property in our analytics checks so if there are any discrepancies, we will ask that you make that change before you are able to release the integration to your users.

 ## Marketing